antonios6123/github-tutorial/README.md

 ### Git

-_Git is a version control system to keep track of work code._
+_Git is a version control system to keep track of work/code._

 _Git does not require GitHub._